 Vacuum cleaner

-Deep "shhhh" sound directly in ear
+Deep "shhhh" sound close to baby's ear (briefly, not sustained)

 Dad's Secret Weapon: Take Over Completely